stevenarnold/lein-node-webkit-cljs-app-template/README.md

 A Leiningen template for Node-Webkit Clojurescript apps.

-NOTE: Currently this template assumes Windows and it provides the binary files for Node-Webkit runtime.
+NOTE: Currently this template assumes Windows and it provides the binary files for Node-Webkit runtime version 0.9.2.

 # Usage